Philadelphia Spousal Support Lawyers

 Spousal support can provide a means of livelihood for a dependent spouse during the period of time leading up to a divorce.
 A spousal support order issued by a Family law Court will be determined by way of a formula.
 The spouse who earns more money than the other will make payments to the dependent one until a divorce is completed.
 If support continues after the divorce, it will be in the form of alimony.

-How To Get A Legal Separation in Philadelphia
+How To Get Spousal Support in the Philadelphia Area

 Spousal support typically applies during the interim between a separation and a divorce.
 If you have been a dependent spouse, meaning you earn less than your spouse, and you and your spouse have separated or will soon separate in Pennsylvania, you should talk to a lawyer about support as soon as possible.
 Learn about how to prepare documentation that will take into account any special issues such as: